 It is important to note that the elementary row operation in Eq.
 (2.6) leaves the determinant of the coefficient matrix unchanged.
-This is rather fortunate, since the determinant of a triangular matrix is very easy to compute-it is the product of the diagonal elements.
+This is rather fortunate, since the determinant of a triangular matrix is very easy to compute - it is the product of the diagonal elements (you can verify this quite easily).
 In other words,